gwct/grampa/README.md

 #### `--labeltree` : Tree labeling

-This option can be used in conjunction with `-s` to simply add internal node labels to a species tree.
+This option can be used in conjunction with `-s` to simply add internal node labels to a species tree and print it to the screen.

 `python grampa.py -s species.tree --labeltree`

 If the input in `species.tree` is : `(((a,(x,(y,z))),b),(c,d))`

 Then the output tree will be: `(((a,(x,(y,z)<1>)<2>)<3>,b)<4>,(c,d)<5>)<6>`

 #### `--buildmultrees` : Build MUL-trees